-Market estimates placed the 2001 U.S. total market for centerfire rifles at 960M units.
-Given an average retail price of \$350 per unit, this places the market value at \$336MM.
+Market estimates placed the 2002 U.S. total market for centerfire rifles at 960M units.7 Given an average retail price of \$350 per unit, this places the market value at \$336MM.

-SAAMI's 2001 report of factory shipments shows an industry wide decline in centerfire rifles of approximately 2%.
+SAAMI's 2002 report of factory shipments shows little change in factory shipments over 2001 levels.
 It should be noted however that the SAAMI data is not a comprehensive view of the total market as it does not include figures from some key players such as Marlin Firearms.
-In stark contrast, the Remington Arms Company showed a 25% increase in centerfire rifles shipments in 2001 over 2000 figures.
-This increase was attributed primarily to the introduction of the new Model 710 boltaction rifle, produced in the Mayfield Kentucky factory.
-In a manner similar to that of the introduction of the Model 700 ADL Synthetic in 1995, the new Model 710 grew Remington's centerfire rifle business by nearly 40M units in 2001.
-2002 order positions for the Model 710 mirror those of 2001.
-Ilion factory shipments increased 2.5% over 2000 levels.
+Remington Arms Company showed an 8% increase in centerfire rifles shipments in 2002 over 2001 figures.
+This increase was attributed primarily to continued strength of the Model 710 bolt-action rifle, produced in the Mayfield Kentucky factory.
+Model 710 shipments in 2002 were up 25% over 2001 levels.
+2003 order positions for the Model 710, although still strong, appear that they will plateau at 2002 levels.